zuozhenggh/learning-library/developer-library/mytodoreact/backend/backend.md

-## MyToDoReact version 1.0.
-Copyright (c) 2021 Oracle, Inc.

-Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

-# Part II -- Backend (Java/Helidon)
+# Backend (Java/Helidon)

-## **Summary**
+## Introduction

-In this ~25-minute Part II if the lab, you will deploy the pre-built Helidon Java backend Docker image to OKE, then configure the API Gateway
+In this lab, you will deploy the pre-built Helidon Java backend Docker image to OKE, then configure the API Gateway.
+Estimated time: ~25-minutes

+### Objectives

+* Set values for environment variables
+* Build and deploy the Docker image of the application
+* Deploy the image on the Oracle Kubernetes Engine (OKE)
+* Describe the steps for Undeploying
+* Configure the API Gateway
+* Test the backend application

+### Prerequisites

+This lab requires the completion of lab 1 and the provision of the OCI components.

+### Understanding the Java/backend application

 As with most React applications (https://reactjs.org/), this application uses remote APIs to handle data persistence.
 The backend implements 5 REST APIs including:
 - 1) retrieving the current list of todo items